griptape-ai/griptape-docs/docs/griptape-framework/tools/task-memory.md

 """
 task_memory = TaskMemory(
     # Disable all memory activities, so we can use
-    # ToolOutputProcessor as a tool later.
+    # TaskMemoryClient as a tool later.
     allowlist=[],
     artifact_storages={
         TextArtifact: TextArtifactStorage(